JonasJoKuJonas/homeassistant-WebUntis/README.md

 # homeassistant-WebUntis
-About Custom component to access the timetable from Web Untis in Home Assistant
+Custom component to access the timetable from Web Untis in Home Assistant